valeram1963/Arduino-MEGA/README.md

 Pin connections ar ein Excel updated:
 1 Connect SDA and SCL between themselfe into the Shield SDA and SCL Use Pin 9 Digita to read sensor DHT
-Final to connect LCD Display use I2C
+Final to connect LCD Display use I2C connecting  SDA to Pin 20SDA on Mega and SCL pin21